DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Introduction

-Leveraging the above techniques, we supervise fine-tune a DRTriton-7B model initialized from Qwen-2.5-Coder-7B-Instruct, using 2,026 single-operator PyTorch-Triton pairs curated by DeepSeek-R1 and GPT-5.2, followed by curriculum RL on 100,000 synthetic PyTorch programs.
+Leveraging the above techniques, we learn a DRTriton-7B model initialized from Qwen-2.5-Coder-7B-Instruct, using 2,026 single-operator PyTorch-Triton pairs curated by DeepSeek-R1 and GPT-5.2, followed by curriculum RL on 100,000 synthetic PyTorch programs.
 The resulting model demonstrates strong performance: (i) On our synthetic benchmark with 20 operators, it achieves 99\% accuracy, with 86\% of generated Triton kernels outperforming the original PyTorch implementations. (ii) On KernelBench Level 3, the model attains 76\% accuracy, with 54\% of generated Triton kernels faster than the original PyTorch code and 34\% faster than kernels produced by \texttt{torch.compile}.
-Notably, our results show that DRTriton, although trained exclusively on synthetic data, can surpass previous models trained on real-world datasets.